Omegapy/MyGUI/README.md

 MyGui     Gui-Button-Menu
 -----------------------------------------------------------------------------------------------------------------------------

-MyGui a C++ program using the raylib library which features buttons and a menu for graphical user interface (GUI).
+MyGui a c++ program using the raylib library which features buttons and menu-bars for graphical user interface (GUI).
 Named MyGui, the program offers a wide range of functions while keeping the coding process simple.

 Alejandro (Alex) Ricciardi